 AI FAQs

-Frequently asked questions about Warp's Agent Mode, including supported models, privacy practices, request limits, billing, and usage guidelines.
+Frequently asked questions about Warp's AI features, including supported models, privacy practices, request limits, billing, and usage guidelines.

-See our for more information on how we handle data with Agent Mode.
+See our Privacy Page for more information on how we handle data used by Agents in Warp

 Agent Mode has replaced the Warp AI chat panel.
 Agent Mode is more powerful in all of the chat panel's use cases.
 Not only can Agent Mode run commands for you, it can also gather context without you needing to copy and paste.
 To start a similar chat panel, click the AI button in the menu bar to start on a new AI pane.

-No, Warp nor its providers OpenAI or Anthropic train on your data.
+No, Warp nor its providers (i.e. OpenAI, Anthropic, etc.) train on your data.

-Warp supports a curated list of LLMs from providers like OpenAI, Anthropic, Google, and DeepSeek (hosted by Fireworks AI in the US).
+Warp supports a curated list of LLMs from providers like OpenAI, Anthropic, and Gemini.
 To view the full list of supported models and learn how to switch between them, visit the Model Choice page.

 Lite is a basic AI model included with the Turbo plan that serves two purposes: